Talkwell Logo

 An impressionistic painting of Sita's trial by fire

-Sita's trial by fire to prover her chastity
+Sita's trial by fire to prove her chastity

 We've barely scratched the surface of the questions and interpretations that arise from the lives of Rama, Sita, and the other richly complex characters within this epic.